 Testing, Testing…

 It has been an absolutely ridiculous start to the season.
-It has sure been helped a fair bit by an easy opening schedule, but being given this kind of advantage, and actually using it, are two very different things.
+It has sure been helped a fair bit by an easy opening schedule.
+But being given this kind of advantage, and actually using it, are two very different things.
 We’ve been waiting for this stretch of games to truly test Arne Slot’s mettle.
 Beating Chelsea at Anfield last week was inconclusive.
 The drubbing we gave United earlier was nice, but they are in shambles.
 Going to the Emirates today for a head-to-head with Arteta’s Gunners was going to be a whole different ball of wax.

 SUBSCRIBE & FOLLOW: YouTube / X (Formerly Twitter) / Instagram / TikTok / Patreon